NgoziEmeh/AdvanceTipCalculator/README.md

 # AdvanceTipCalculator
-Advanced Tip Calculator with THIS and REDUCE methds
+Advanced Tip Calculator with THIS and REDUCE methods